gilch/hissp/docs/style_guide.rst

 Even in private areas,
 let the munger do the munging for you.
-Avoid writing anything in the x-encoded style yourself.
+Avoid writing anything in the Quotez style yourself.
 (This can confuse the demunger and risks collision with compiler-generated names like gensyms.)

 Docstrings use reStructuredText markup, like Python.